-Follow all safety codes.
+Follow all safety codes, including ANSI (American National Standards Institute) Z223.1.
 Wear safety glasses and work gloves.
 Use quenching cloth for unbrazing operations.
 Have fire extinguisher available for all brazing operations.

 It is important to recognize safety information.
 This is the safety-alert symbol .
 When you see this symbol on the unit and in instructions or manuals, be alert to the potential for personal injury.